SudoKy0t0/SudoKy0t0.github.io/_posts/2026-02-20-htb-vulnescape-writeup.md

   </a>
 </p>

-Upon research, I discovered that the Kiosk User can be set up as "Assigned Access (Single-App Mode)" or "Multi-App".
+If we investigate a little bit about the Kiosk User, it can be set up as `"Assigned Access (Single-App Mode)"` or `"Multi-App"`.

 > *Assigned Access (Single-App Mode): This is the most restrictive method, ideal for public-facing devices.
 It runs a single Universal Windows Platform (UWP) app or Microsoft Edge in full-screen, rendering the Windows shell, taskbar, and desktop completely inaccessible.*